-Finding HCF and GCD in Python - Kids Fun Exercise
+Understanding HCF and GCD in Python

-What is HCF and GCD? | Maths Explanation for Python Kids
+What Is the Highest Common Factor (HCF)? | Maths Explanation for Python Kids

 A common method for finding H.C.F. - G.C.D. is repeated factorization using only common factors.